Kimberly-Clark Diaper Bank

 The diaper bank collects, stores, and helps distribute diapers to struggling low-income families.
 Diapers are obtained through financial donations and local community diaper drives.

-Our diaper donations are inventoried and stored at Valley Packaging Industries.
-Once the diapers are inventoried, they are transferred to local community agencies for distribution to other nonprofit agencies or directly to families and children in need.
+Our diaper donations are inventoried and stored at VPI, Inc. Once the diapers are inventoried, they are transferred to local community agencies for distribution to other nonprofit agencies or directly to families and children in need.

 If you reside in the Fox Cities service area, the Kimberly-Clark Diaper Bank is a possible resource for your family.
 Distribution of the diapers collected and purchased through the Kimberly-Clark Diaper Bank is currently done primarily through local agencies.
 To receive diapers, you must first apply and qualify for services at one of the partner organizations distributing diapers for the Kimberly-Clark Diaper Bank: